Damitwhy/NA-Share/README.md

 - **Anonymity**: Ensure user anonymity and privacy.
   - NA-Share conforms to the data-protection act.
   - Users may report Shares via NA-Share's contacts page.
-  - There are no account settings as of yet but when there are we will consider robust Privacy settings.
+  - There are no account settings as of yet but when there are we will consider robust Privacy settings and a User policy Agreement.

 ### Features Left to Implement
 - **Messaging** work was started on but not completed so the Model exists but is not in use.